pace-neutrons/Horace/documentation/add/07-sqw_redesign.md

 The `sqw` object provides the public API to the all relevant experimental data.
 Main data manipulations are performed on the `PixelData` property `pix` and the `Image` stored in property `data` and containing `dnd` object corresponding to the `sqw` object is recalculated accordingly to the pixel operations.

 This class includes the full experiment data including the raw pixel data and the relevant to neutron scattering details of the sample, instrument and detectors.
-As the `PixelData` containing all information about neutron events is normally a very large dataset `sqw` object in number of operations may be used leaving the `PixelData` untouched.
+As the `PixelData` containing all information about neutron events is normally very large dataset, `sqw` object in number of operations may be used leaving the `PixelData` untouched.
 Alternatively, when `PixelData` is large and can not be loaded in memory, the operations on the `PixelData` can be performed on separate data chunks loaded and processed in memory, leaving the main `PixelData` arrays filebased.
-The structure of generic `sqw` object is presented on Fig.2:
+The structure of a generic `sqw` object is presented in Fig.2:

 ![Fig.2.
 SQW Class Overview](../diagrams/sqw.png)

 ### DnDBase, DnD

-The `DnD` object exist as part of  `sqw` object but also can exist as "cut-down `sqw`" object containing only multidimensional `Image` data expressed in the coordinate system of interest.
-The "Image" exists in 0 to 4 dimensional forms, with each particular number of dimensions class defining the abstract base class.
-The `PixelData`, `main_header` and `Experiment` information is NOT included, and any data manipulation operations are performed directly on the `Image` data.
+The `DnD` object exists as part of  `sqw` object but also can exist as a separate "cut-down `sqw`" object containing only multidimensional `Image` data expressed in the coordinate system of interest.
+The "Image" exists in 0 to 4 dimensional forms, with each particular number of dimensions class defining the particular dimensions of the abstract base class `DnDBase` and resulting in the particular dimensionality `DnD` class (`d0d-d4d` subclasses).
+The `PixelData`, `main_header` and `Experiment` information are NOT included in `DnD` object so any data manipulation operations are performed directly on the `Image` data.

-Extraction from the whole inheritance diagram for the `DnD` objects is presented on the Fig.3:
+An extract from the whole inheritance diagram for the `DnD` objects is presented on the Fig.3:

 ![Fig.3.
 DnD Class inheritance diagram](../diagrams/DND-inheritance.png)

 The diagram also shows `data_sqw_dnd` object inheriting from `DnDBase` and containing arbitrary number of dimensions unlike other `DnD` objects which define their specific number of dimensions.
 This object left for IO compatibility with previous versions of Horace code and is not used in Horace for any other purpose except IO restoring old data.

 The `DnDBase` base class is an abstract class holding the common data and common code, including the operation manager which is responsible for matching dimensions between the specific `DnD` objects before executing appropriate algorithms.
-The structure of `DnDBase` class together with its children, defining specific number of dimensions is presented on Fig.4:
+The structure of `DnDBase` class together with its children, defining specific number of dimensions is presented in Fig.4:

 ![Fig.4.
 DND Class Overview](../diagrams/dnd.png)

-The diagram shows that any `DnD` object contains *signal*, *error* and *npix* (*npix* describes the number of pixels (neutron events) contributed to the appropriate area of the image and related to the image scaling) arrays of appropriate dimensions and two additional properties, namely *proj* and *axes*. *Proj* field contains the instance of `aProjection` class, which defines the transformation from the coordinate system of `PixelData` class to the `Image` (`DnD` object) coordinate system.
+The diagram shows that any `DnD` object contains *signal*, *error* and *npix* arrays of appropriate dimensions plus  two additional properties, namely *proj* and *axes*. *npix* describes the number of pixels (neutron events) contributed to each area of the image according to the image axes scaling (described by `axes_block` below). *proj* field contains the instance of `aProjection` class, which defines the transformation from the coordinate system of `PixelData` class to the `Image` (`DnD` object) coordinate system.
 For example, in the most common case of `Image` coordinate system being `hkl-dE` coordinate system and `PixelData` class coordinate system being Crystal Cartesian coordinate system the transformation is the matrix multiplication of the `PixelData` coordinates by `UB` matrix of Bussing and Levy [^1].

 The `axes_block` class is closely related to the appropriate `aProjection` class and defines the coordinate system of the image, its binning axes and units along the axes scales.